 Trump Says It's Hard To Ask Israel To Stop Iran Strikes

-New York: US President Donald Trump said Friday it will be difficult to request Israel stop its airstrikes in Iran, even as he pursues a diplomatic solution to end the conflict.

-Trump made the remarks to reporters in New Jersey, where he attended a fundraiser at his golf course, local media reported.Read Also
+Trump made the remarks to reporters in New Jersey, where he attended a fundraiser at his golf course, Xinhua news agency reported quoting local media.

 Trump also dismissed European efforts to engage diplomatically with Iran.
 "They didn't help...
 Iran doesn't want to speak to Europe.
 They want to speak to us.
 Europe is not going to be able to help on this one."